 Supernatural Guardians: Similar to how Billy is the mystic guardian of magic, Black Adam was drawn to avenging the wrongs committed by the evil Ibac and his men as well as everyone else who ever dictated or oppressed nations across the world.
-Along with the unknown threat of the Pale Vicars that attacked his homeland some several thousand years go.
+Along with the unknown threat of the Pale Vicars that attacked his homeland some several thousand years ago.

 Magical Lightning Manipulation: He can project magical lightning from his hands, fingers, from the sky, and from his chest, as well as around his fists.
 Given his thousands of years of experience, he can control it better than his replacement could.
-Using it as both a weapon to flash fry unwary assailants, absorb and learn new languages, unhinge the sins from they're mortal hosts and restore they're memories as well as utilize it for a catalyst to channel and strengthen his spells.
+Using it as both a weapon to flash fry unwary assailants, absorb and learn new languages, unhinge the sins from their mortal hosts and restore their memories as well as utilize it for a catalyst to channel and strengthen his spells.
 This lightning has reduced a man to a burnt skeleton, incinerated a room full of Myranian wizards, bled an almost magic immune and kryptonite-enhanced Ultraman twice, blasted Wonder Woman through a wall, electrocuted Wonder Woman, and successfully seized Wonder Woman once it was imbued around Adam's hands.
 Recently, the people of Kahndaq have shown the ability to pray to the Egyptian Gods and call down widespread, mystical lightning capable of immobilizing and depowering their enemies.

 Magic: Adam's powers are magical by nature, when he stole the sole share of the Wizard's blessing from his page he could use the Living Lightning to cast and weave a number of different spells he can control.
-Either He can transform, stay the same or cast incantations with the right words such as petrifying Ibac in stone for eternity or binding the sins to they're mortal hosts for thousands of years without memory to they're true identities.
+Either He can transform, stay the same, or cast incantations with the right words such as petrifying Ibac in stone for eternity or binding the sins to their mortal hosts for thousands of years without memory to their true identities.

 Flight: The magic bestowed unto him by the wizard enables Black Adam to fly unaided at will showing he is capable of moving, bolting and dodging rather acrobatically with little to no difficulty at all and while flying with passengers no less.